Short-Term Rental Registration

 Registering a Short-Term Rental Unit

-If you are operating a short-term rental, you must first apply for a permit to be registered on the MUNIRevs portal (the link to MUNIRevs will be added mid-March).
+If you are operating a short-term rental, you must first apply for a permit to be registered with the City of Nassau Bay.

 There is a $300 application fee that must be paid prior to submitting an application.
 The initial application fee includes the first life safety inspection fee.